giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 the topology, routing and flow information of a network.
-These computational graphs allow network operators and application service providers to compute network derivatives that can be used to make optimized traffic optimization decisions.
+These computational graphs allow network operators and application service providers to compute network derivatives that can be used to make traffic optimization decisions.
 For instance, using the bottleneck structure of a network, a real-time communication (RTC) application can efficiently infer the multi-hop end-to-end available bandwidth, and use that information to tune the encoder's transmission